determined-ai/determined/docs/setup-cluster/k8s/resource-caps.rst

    Where ``workload_namespace`` as specified above can be the release namespace or can be any namespace in which you wish to launch workloads for the given resource manager.

-When using multiple resource managers, this defaultNamespace field can be configured in the additional_resource_manager config by specifying additional_resource_manager.default_namespace
+   When using multiple resource managers, this corresponding ``defaultNamespace`` field in the additional resource managers can be configured in the :ref:`additional_resource_managers
+   <master-config-additional-resource-managers>` config by specifying
+   ``additional_resource_manager.default_namespace``.
+An example configuration is provided in the ``values.yaml`` file.

 #.
 Toggle the "Auto Create Namespace" option on or off.
 When enabled, the system automatically
    creates a namespace in the cluster, allowing you to edit the resource quota directly in